thunderrabbit/robnugen-journal-entries/2019/06/21language-exchange-with-akiko.md

 So happy to get another subscriber on Youtube, and enthralling to see her enthralled with the process of animating the construction!

+For example, when she watched how I made the part with Spoonhead and Candy Mama lifting and sending small orange marbles down the Triple Splitter Small Feeder, she realized that the marbles have to be placed in exactly  spots in order to appear to be rolling.
+She also asked the very important question: do marbles really roll down the track?

+Great question, and yes.